youngburon01-ops/youngburon01-ops.github.io/_pages/about.md

 My motto: If you don't go, you don't know.

 #### Acdemic Works:
--Jiahao Yang.
+- <strong>Jiahao Yang.
 "Life and Death Fatigue" of Images: Media Critique and Real-World Concerns in Debray's Media Studies

--Jiahao Yang.
+- <strong>Jiahao Yang.
 The Impact of Internet Use on the Mental Health of the Elderly

 #### Journalistic Works

 - <strong>J. Yang</strong>.
-[Dilemma on Black and White Keys: A Survival Report on Pianists in the Era of Competitions, Lineage, and Traffic].
+Dilemma on Black and White Keys: A Survival Report on Pianists in the Era of Competitions, Lineage, and Traffic.

 - <strong>J. Yang</strong>.
-[Spring in Temi Class: Special Education in the Echoes of Poetry and Song]
+Spring in Temi Class: Special Education in the Echoes of Poetry and Song

 - <strong>J. Yang</strong>.
-[Opinion | Seeing More Diverse Individuals]
+Opinion | Seeing More Diverse Individuals

 - <strong>J. Yang</strong>.
-[When Stand-Up Comedians Enter Middle Age]
+When Stand-Up Comedians Enter Middle Age

 - <strong>J. Yang</strong>.
-[Documentary | Year After Year of Hardship: The Path to Self-Rescue for Publishing Houses]
+Documentary | Year After Year of Hardship: The Path to Self-Rescue for Publishing Houses